pjanec/dirigent/README.md

     agentcmd.exe --masterIp 10.1.1.2 --masterPort 5045 SelectPlan plan1
     agentcmd.exe --masterIp 10.1.1.2 --masterPort 5045 StartPlan

+Multiple commands can be executed at once if separated by a semicolon.
+For example

+    agentcmd.exe --masterIp 10.1.1.2 --masterPort 5045 SelectPlan plan1; StartPlan

 ### Available Actions
 The Dirigent can work either with whole launch plan or with an individual application that is part of the currently selected launch plan.